Kuadrant/docs.kuadrant.io/README.md

 ## Running Locally
 `mkdocs serve -s`

-The docs should then be available locally from http://127.0.0.1:8000/
+The docs should then be available locally from http://127.0.0.1:8000/, from the current branch.

+If you'd like to test multi-versioning, run locally with the `mike` equivalent:

+`mike serve`

 **Note:** `mkdocs` will automatically clone component repositories as configured via `mkdocs.yml`.

 ## Building
-`mkdocs build -s`

-Outputs static content to `site`.
+See `.github/workflows/build.yaml`

 ## `mike`
 We use `mike` for multi-versioned docs.
 It's quite straight-forward: it works by adding new commits to the `gh-pages` branch each time you run `mike deploy`.
 It takes care of setting up the aliases, and leaves previously "deployed" docs untouched, in their old folders.
 These old deployments shouldn't be touched, but can be re-built if necessary.

-It  Some useful commands:
+Some useful commands:

 List releases: